NirbhaySaluja/NirbhaySaluja/README.md

-Hi, I’m Nirbhay, I am a highschooler (class of 2025) I’m interested in robotics and embedded systems.
+Hi, I’m Nirbhay, I am a highschooler (class of 2025!)
+I’m interested in robotics and embedded systems.
-I’m currently learning C++
+I’m currently learning C++.
 I’m looking to collaborate on projects that enhance my skill in c++.

 <!---